newtheatre/history-project/_content/docs/contributing.md

 Both the project's content and code to power it are stored in a _GitHub [repository][gh-repo]_.
 As such there are two types of work going on in parallel: editorial and technical.
 You can help out with either, or both!
 We plan and track work that needs doing in the [_issue tracker_][gh-issues] of our repository.

+If you're new to Git and GitHub, there are a [wealth of resources][gh-resources] on their website to get used to the basic technical concepts involved.
+Don't worry if you've never touched a line of code before - you can still contribute!

 ## Ways to contribute

 - Talk to alumni and [collect information and media](#-collecting-information).
-- Comment on some of the [project's issues](#-issues).
+- Comment on some of the [project's issues](#-issues), clarifying queries or adding to the discussion.
-- Read through current content, and click "improve this page" to [correct or add information](#-making-improvements).
+- Read through current site content, and click "improve this page" to [correct or add information](#-making-improvements).
 - Find an [open issue](#-issues) and submit a [proposed fix](#-making-improvements).
-- Help evaluate open pull requests, by reading through and testing what's proposed.
+- Help evaluate [open pull requests][gh-pulls], by reading through and [testing what's proposed](#-testing-pull-requests).

+## <i class="fa fa-envelope"></i> Collecting Information

+We've only collected a subset of all the shows the New Theatre has put on over the years.
+We need people to reach out to the alumni community and gather both memories of past shows and events and physical media from the time.

+If you fancy helping out, let one of the editors know by sending us an email at <history@newtheatre.org.uk>.

 ## <i class="octicon octicon-issue-closed"></i> Issues